jacobqs/MST-Himalaya/README.md

 ## Contact

-This repository is made by Jacob Qvam Skavang?
+This repository is made by Jacob Qvam Skavang.
 Reach out to jacobqs@uio.no.